rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/get-list-checks-for-an-entity.rst

 Lists the checks associated with a given ``entityId``.

 Use ``/checks?id=checkOneId & id=checkTwoId`` to filter the
-results to only include information on the specified checks.
+results to only include information about the specified checks.

 This operation can be paginated.
 For information, see :ref:`Paginated collections <paginated-collections>`.